Japan–Taiwan relations: Response to the 2011 Tōhoku earthquake

 A few days after Japan was struck by the Tōhoku earthquake in March 2011, the Taiwanese government pledged to donate 100 million NTD to assist Japan.
 Many Taiwanese citizens and news media also followed suit and urged people to donate to Japan.
 By May 2012, Taiwan had donated up to 6.6 billion NTD from the government and private donations combined.
-By March 2013, donations had reached 260.64 million USD, which is the highest amount from any nation despite only having 23 million people.
+By March 2013, donations had reached US$260.64 million, which is the highest amount from any nation despite only having 23 million people.
 At this time, it is known that 90 percent of the amount came from private donations.
-Such number of donations have been the result of Japan's aid to Taiwan when a powerful earthquake hit Taiwan on September 21, 1999, sending a 145-person rescue team and donating 37 million USD in aid of the catastrophe.
+Such number of donations have been the result of Japan's aid to Taiwan when a powerful earthquake hit Taiwan on September 21, 1999, sending a 145-person rescue team and donating US$37 million in aid of the catastrophe.
 Taiwan's donations assisted Fukushima in performing several vital reconstructions, which include rebuilding schools and hospitals.

 Despite Taiwan being the nation that donated the most money to Japan in response to the earthquake, the government did not publicly thank Taiwan along with other nations.
 The Japanese government placed ads in multiple nations to show gratitude of the donations, but not Taiwan.
 This prompted Japanese citizens to thank Taiwan individually.
 Japanese designer Maiko Kissaka started a fundraiser on April 19, 2020, in an attempt to place ads on two newspapers to show gratitude to the Taiwanese people for donations.
 This started a series of attempts from individuals and organizations to thank Taiwan for the donations across the next few years.
 A notable organization named Arigatou Taiwan was created for the sole purpose of thanking Taiwan and planned to hold an event each year starting on 2012, and managed to include several earthquake survivors at the event in 2015.
 In 2018, local governments which were affected by the earthquake started fundraisers to show gratitude for Taiwan's help in 2011.